erick-nic/cer0/README.md

 - JWT

 ### Why?

 This app will help to get the knowledge about how the technologies works together using APIs.

 Still in development...

 ### How to use

-Clone the repository `git clone` then split the terminal or open another, the repository have two folder server that is the backend and client that is the frontend, `cd client` and install the dependencies `npm install` and `cd server` in the other terminal and do the same.
+Clone the repository `git clone` then split the terminal or open another

+the repository have two folder server that is the backend and client that is the frontend, `cd client` and install the dependencies `npm install` and `cd server` in the other terminal and do the same.